gcholette/doom-mods-toolchain/README.md

 A nodejs tool to help ease the doom modding workflow.

-It does two things, package a directory to a .pk3 file, and execute GZdoom with different mod files.
+It does two things:
+- package a directory to a .pk3 file
+- execute GZdoom with different mod files.

 ## Example